-- We will make sure that young people and their families receive support as they wait for an assessment (and possible diagnosis) and after they have received it. - We will re-design our local offer website to make it easy to use so that everyone can find the information they need including what different education providers offer - We will outline clear detailed assessment and support processes in different formats for all to use.
-This will include posters, animations and diagrams that make it easier to understand information. - We will put in place a marketing strategy to ensure that information about SEND and inclusion is widely available.
-We will look at putting information in public places such as doctor's surgeries.
-We will look at how we use social media to get information to families. - We will make sure we work closely with local charities, voluntary sector organisations and SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) so that the right advice is available and is the same from all.
+- We will re-design our local offer website to make it easy to use so that everyone can find the information they need easily. - We will outline clear detailed assessment and support processes in different formats for all to use.
+This will include posters, animations and diagrams. - We will put in place a marketing strategy to ensure that information about SEND and inclusion is widely available.
+We will look at putting information in public places and doctor's surgeries.
+We will look at how we use social media to get information out to families.